Chapter 6 : A Disastrous Affair

 Grimm put down his drink suddenly.
 “Sorry.
 I–”

 A wave of Moody’s hand stopped him.
 “Nah, it’s nothing.
-Mum and me are happy how we are.
+Mum and I are fine.
 We don’t need them.”
 He pointed his nose towards the crowd.
-“Vultures is the right word for them, that’s for sure.”
+“Vultures is the right word for them.”

 But Grimm was distracted by another’s entrance into the room.
 Others were glancing in the direction of the door, as though they were mildly surprised at the appearance of the new arrival.
 According to Grimm, they had every right to be surprised; he was too.
 She didn’t look the way in which he had been expecting, but then again, he wasn’t sure just what he had been expecting.